dfosli/TEDTalk-maker/README.md

 1. Clone this repo
 2. Install dependencies
 3. Add your `.env` file with:

     OPENAI_API_KEY=your_openai_key

     AZURE_SPEECH_KEY=your_azure_key

     AZURE_REGION=your_azure_region

     OpenAI API and Azure can be a little troublesome to set up. the links to the websites are below. there are also lots of guides to help set this up.
 4. Run the CLI:
     python main.py
-5. Enter a topic and length.
+5. Enter a topic, length and voice-number.
 It will save an .mp3 to outputs/.

 ##📦 Requirements
 - pip install -r requirements.txt